ElazarK/content-docs/playbooks/Block_File_Quarantine_Traps.md

-This playbook accepts a file hash and quarantines this file using Traps.
+Accepts a hash of a file and quarantines it using Traps.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.